 All teachers at Sproatley Primary Academy are teachers of SEND children.
 Teachers make learning accessible by differentiating activities to confidently meet the needs of all learners.
 This is done by using various strategies such as different resources, different tasks or additional adults.
+The first response to emerging needs is adaptive teaching and an inclusive curriculum offer in school that supports the accurate identification of need.
 Personalised support plans will be developed as needed for individual children.